-Brno is only 2.5 hours from Prague by bus, or two hours by car.
-Brno lies in the central part of Europe and within a two hundred-kilometer radius there are other important European capitals like Prague, Vienna and Bratislava.
+Brno is only 2.5 hours from Prague by bus or two hours by car.
+Brno lies in the central part of Europe, and within a two hundred-kilometre radius, there are other important European capitals like Prague, Vienna and Bratislava.
 Brno has the international Brno airport, which offers regular flights to and from other EU cities.

 Brno has several universities and important judiciary institutions.
-Brno has the seat of the Constitutional Court of the Czech Republic, Supreme Court, and Supreme Prosecutor’s Office.
+Brno has the Constitutional Court of the Czech Republic, Supreme Court, and Supreme Prosecutor’s Office.

 Travelling to Brno